Code-Institute-Submissions/RhiH-indistinct.light/README.md

 Desktop Navigation

 ![small screen navigation bar](docs/navbar-smallscreen.png)

+In terms of the content of the navigation with regards to the text included, it was felt the best approach would be to keep things simple so as not to clutter the screen, especially on smaller screens.

 ![small screen navigation menu](docs/mob-header.png)

 Mobile Navigation

+**Title and Subtitle**

 h1 and h2 were used to display the project title and subtitle.
 This is used consistently across all pages, to create a cohesive approach.
-It was included on the contact page as it was felt this was more consistent with the rest of the site.
+Whilst it was not necessary to do so, it was included on the contact page as it was felt this was more consistent with the rest of the site.

 ![title and subtitle](docs/title-subtitle.png)

+**Footer**

 The footer contains social media links that launch in a new blank page.
 It was decided that Twitter, Pinterest and Instagram would be the most appropriate to use, as all three are often utilised by artists in sharing their work.
 All three have aria-hidden: true as this was thought to be the best approach.
 Also included is rel: no-referrer as a privacy enhancement.